Cray-HPE/docs-csm/420-MGMT-NET-PXE-TSHOOT.md

 vlan7       N/A               downstream
 ```

-Verify that the route to the TFTP server is being learned from MetalLB
+Verify that the route to the TFTP server and the route for the ingress gateway are available.

 ```
 sw-spine01 [standalone: master] # show ip route 10.92.100.60